langchain-ai/langchain/docs/versioned_docs/version-0.2.x/how_to/index.md

 - [How to use a chat model to call tools](/docs/how_to/tool_calling/)
 - [How to stream](/docs/how_to/streaming)
 - [How to debug your LLM apps](/docs/how_to/debugging/)
-- How to test your LLM application
-- How to deploy your LLM application

 ## LangChain Expression Language (LCEL)